 Miami is not just for people renting yachts and making it rain dollar bills at Liv.
-There are actually a lot of free things to do in the city.
+There are actually a lot of free things to do Miami.
 Here are some of the most interesting and culturally diverse activities that won’t cost you a dime.

 1. Enjoy Wynwood’s art scene